 Angela Green, the FT and Communications Manager from Bridgewater Community Healthcare NHS Trust came to chat to us about that the Trust does and how we can help

-You'll be able to hear her talking to Pam Eastwood, during February and March 2014, about the work Bridgewater does in Halton in child health and other specialist services.
-She also is looking for people living in Halton to become members of that Trust - as young as 14 year olds can join, to have their say about their services too
+She was talking to Pam Eastwoodduring February and March 2014, about the work Bridgewater does in Halton in child health and other specialist services.
+She was looking for people living in Halton to become members of that Trust - as young as 14 year olds can join, to have their say about their services too

 Long Service Certificate Presentation

 Our longest serving volunteer is Derry Griffiths, having started with Radio Halton in 1986.
 We were pleased to be able to present him with a 25 years certificate at our meeting on 20 February 2014

 Derry volunteers on three afternoons every week, and attends our regular meetings as well, which usually happen on his days off

 There is nothing Derry doesn't know about country music, as you'll know if you've heard his country specials between 3 and 5 each Monday, Wednesday and Friday afternoons